-In conclusion, we wish to express our appreciation for the courtesies extended to our representatives by the personnel of the Office of Workforce Competitiveness during the course of our audit.

-Mary C. Avery Associate Auditor
+In conclusion, we wish to express our ap representatives by the personnel of the Office of Vour audit. opreciation for the courtesies extended to our Workforce Competitiveness during the course of Mary C. Avery Associate Auditor Approved: Kevin P. Johnston Auditor of Public Accounts Robert G. Jaekle Auditor of Public Accounts

-Approved:

-Kevin P. Johnston Auditor of Public Accounts Robert G. Jaekle Auditor of Public Accounts